Kentucky Basketball

 This team continued a long tradition of outstanding teams which represent the University of Kentucky basketball program.
 Kentucky basketball is comprised of talented players and coaches who form together as a single unit to work toward a common goal.
 The team plays an exciting brand of basketball which looks to get out and run, but one that also looks to execute offensively whenever possible and minimize mistakes.
 Defense is Kentucky's bread and butter, as they look to disrupt and shut down the opposing team's game plan.
 The team regularly faces some of the most challenging schedules in the nation against motivated opponents looking to make a name for themselves by beating the Big Blue.

 There is no program in the nation with as devoted, knowledgeable or fanatical fans as the University of the Kentucky.
 It's no accident that Kentucky is generally considered the top college basketball program of all-time, or that Kentucky leads the nation in numerous statistical categories, both on and off the court.
-To keep up with the Cats, check out the Associated Press Rankings, USA Today/ESPN Rankings, the RPI Ratings or the Sagarin Ratings to keep up with the Cats.
+To keep up with the Cats, check out the Associated Press Rankings, USA Today Coaches Rankings, the ESPN BPI Rankings or the Jeff Sagarin Ratings to keep up with the Cats.

 Wildcat Logo